aebersold/yocto/README.md

 # yocto CMS

 yocto is a minimal flat file CMS written in PHP.
-All content is stored in a single text file using JSON.
+All content is stored in a text file using the JSON format. yocto comes with a password protected admin interface to edit the content.
+There is no page tree, no users, no file uploads.
 There is nothing more to it.
-It comes with a password protected admin interface.
-There is no page tree, no users, no file uploads.

 yocto was created for very small sites where a fully featured CMS would be overkill but where the content has to be editable to some degree. yocto is user friendly enough to allow non-technical people change content without breaking anything.